 The value of the Intertech STEM scholarship will be invaluable to my academic journey.
 Knowing that there are people who support my desire to pursue a career in a male dominated industry gave me so much confidence and reassurance in my choice.
 I couldn’t be more grateful for this opportunity.

 Q: What would you like to share with others who may be considering a computer science career?

 Computer science develops the skills necessary to think logically, collaborate with others, and innovate in extraordinary ways.
 There also isn’t a better time to pursue a career in computer science!
 Computer technology is at the heart of many endeavors to make a meaningful difference in the world, whether through medical advances, scientific research, helping marginalized groups, or many other areas.

-Thank you, Emily, for applying.
+Thank you, Emily, for applying for the Intertech STEM Scholarship.
 We look forward to hearing about many great things from you in the future!

-Founded in 1991, Intertech delivers software development consulting and IT training to Fortune 500, Government, and Leading Technology institutions.
+Founded in 1991, Intertech delivers software development consulting to Fortune 500, Government, and Leading Technology institutions, along with real-world based corporate education services.
+Whether you are a company looking to partner with a team of technology leaders who provide solutions, mentor staff and add true business value, or a developer interested in working for a company that invests in its employees, we’d like to meet you.
 Learn more about us.
-Whether you are a developer interested in working for a company that invests in its employees or a company looking to partner with a team of technology leaders who provide solutions, mentor staff, and add true business value, we’d like to meet you.